 Second, I’ve concluded that most Sethian literature is…well, pretty freaky.
 I have to say that the complex mythologies of multiple layers of being, excruciatingly complicated (and often contradictory) lists of Aeons and Archons, creation stories that catalogue in minute detail the archontic creators of each body part, and (as April DeConick points out) a veritable obsession with astrology simply do not do it for me.
 As I read scholarly works on the background of Gnosticism, I can see to some extent what the authors of these works had in mind.
 Nevertheless, to me it is much more the Gnostic worldview, as I described it here, than its mythos, that speaks to me.

-Third, I think that, contra the narrative one often hears these days about the open, tolerant, feminist, visionary Gnostics vs. the intolerant, repressive, misogynist, dictatorial orthodox, there was plenty of elitism and looking down at others, too.
-The Gospel of Judas as fiercely polemical against the orthodox as anything any orthodox theologian ever wrote against the Gnostics.
+Third, I think that, contra the narrative one often hears these days about the open, tolerant, feminist, visionary Gnostics vs. the intolerant, repressive, misogynist, dictatorial orthodox, there was plenty of elitism and looking down at others among Gnostics, too.
+The Gospel of Judas is as fiercely polemical against the orthodox as anything any orthodox theologian ever wrote against the Gnostics.
 The orthodox–at least, an awful lot of them–were convinced that the vast majority of humanity would burn in Hell forever; a view that is still not rare.
 The Gnostics–at least, an awful lot of them–thought that a whole category of humans–perhaps the majority–is what they called “hylic” humans and in essence lacked souls.
 In a sense, with no spark of the Divine, they were literally “talking monkeys” doomed to perish utterly at death.
 Yes, hatred of one’s ideological opponents and a conviction that most people are worthy of destruction can be found in spades on both sides.

 Fourth, the Gnostic scripture that appeals most to me is the Gospel of Thomas.
 I am, of course, aware that there is considerable debate as to whether Thomas can be properly characterized as Gnostic at all.
 Regardless of how one wants to classify it, I find it to be very interesting, inspiring, and consoling.
 The serenity, mysticism, and almost Zen-like quality of the sayings are very much appealing to me.
 Views on the date of composition and the authenticity of the logia in Thomas once more sharply vary.
 I’m inclined to think that, by and large, they do go back to Christ himself.
 In any case, there is the combination of serenity and longing for release from this world–the fundamental Gnostic insight I spoke of earlier, whether or not Thomas is “Gnostic”–which strikes a chord in me.
 The more poetical Gnostic works such as The Pearl or The Thunder, Perfect Mind, have aspects of these qualities as well, at least as I read them.